 Faculty Resources

 Competencies

 *Departments may propose 4-hour interdisciplinary content courses that fulfill a skill (WC, OC, or QR) and a disciplinary perspective (AH, SB, SBH, S, SL, or B).
 These courses will be held to a higher level of scrutiny in the review process and require collaboration between experts in the disciplines.
-(Students are restricted to taking one dual-content courses to fulfill their Cardinal Core requirements.)
+(Students are restricted to taking one dual-content course to fulfill their Cardinal Core requirements.)

+Faculty Resources